Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 processor might require you to re-submit an authorization request and include a request

 for capture in the same message.
-For more information, see Processing a Capture.
+For more information, see Capture.

 Endpoints